nawabahmadreshi/documentation/pages/marketing-channels/ad-network-integrations.md

 {% endprotip %}

-## View your data using the Branch Ads Analytics page
+## View your data using the Universal Ads Analytics page

-The [Ads Analytics Page page](https://dashboard.branch.io/ads/analytics) on the Branch dashboard shows the performance of your ad campaigns.
+The [Ads Analytics Page page](https://dashboard.branch.io/ads/analytics) on the Branch dashboard shows the performance of your ad campaigns _across both web and app_.
 You can view performance over time, including purchase and other custom events.

+Events are attributed using Branch's unified last-click attribution model.
+This means that Branch will attribute to the last click across channels, and across platforms.

+For example, if a customer clicks a Branch email link, and then clicks an ad, installs the the app and purchases an item, Branch will attribute the install and the purchase to the last clicked ad link.

+If the customer then goes on to purchase an item on web within the attribution window, Branch will also attribute the web purchase to the same ad link, connecting the web and app actions taken by a single user for a more accurate view of your marketing channels and customer behavior.

 {% elsif page.advanced %}